RadioPotin/snowcrash42/level10/Ressources/README.md

 ## Accessing the file

+So, as said previously, the `level10` binary uses `access` to check rights of effective user before opening file.

+Lets learn a bit more about this system call, and look for possible exploits.

 ### reading manuals II

-The man for [access](https://man7.org/linux/man-pages/man2/access.2.html) eventually tells us:
+Indeed, the man for [access](https://man7.org/linux/man-pages/man2/access.2.html) eventually tells us:

 >NOTES
 >      Warning: Using these calls to check if a user is authorized to,